 If you have ever trained grappling you are aware of how unusually much your arms ache after training.
-Whether it is Gi or No Gi training, your arms, more specifically forearms are going to be on fire.
+Whether it is Gi or No-Gi training, your arms, more specifically forearms are going to be on fire.
 If you’re new to BJJ or in your first tournament, you might even feel helpless when it comes to tying your belt back on.
 Jiu-Jitsu world our grips so much that it develops a certain level of grip strength on its own.
 But is this enough to get you through tough rolls high paced matches?

 Grip strength matters a lot in BJJ.
 If you do not control your opponent, you won’t be able to do much to beat them.
-In terms of control, grips play a key role in manipulating with your opponent.
-The provide levers, help build frames, can be used to construct wedges, or to finish submissions.
-Whether you’re gripping the Gi, the belt or just rashguard covered anchor points, you need to be able to hold on.
+In terms of control, grips play a key role in manipulating your opponent.
+They provide levers, help build frames, can be used to construct wedges, or to finish submissions.
+Whether you’re gripping the Gi, the belt or just rashguard-covered anchor points, you need to be able to hold on.
 Grip strength needs to be addressed off the mats as well as on them, Given how crucial it is to grappling martial arts, it should be a huge part of any serious strength and conditioning plan.

 Doing Gymnastics training will do wonders for both your grips and your BJJ in general.
 Learn how to incorporate it: https://bjj-world.com/use-gymnastics-to-become-strong/